Planning a visit to Carcassonne France? Here’s my guide to the top attractions and best things to do in the UNESCO-listed marvel.

 Despite the tourist hordes, the cobblestone streets retain their charm and mystique.
 You’ll be enveloped in stone, exposed timbers, and ivy.

 There are even some secret spots where you can escape the crowds.
 It’s no mean feat if you can unglue your camera from your face.

 There are trinket shops galore in the old town of Carcassonne.
 You can get your own Lord of the Rings dagger or a silver plastic helmet.

-My advice for safeguarding your geographical cure: IGNORE, IGNORE, IGNORE the sleazy tourist gibe.
+My advice for safeguarding your visit: IGNORE, IGNORE, IGNORE the sleazy tourist gibe.
 Don’t look and it won’t blight your brain or unduly diminish your experience.

-Felice Varini Installation
+6. Felice Varini Installation

 To celebrate the 20 year anniversary of Carcassonne’s designation as a UNESCO World Heritage site, the Carcassonne tourist board covered the medieval stones with an eye deceiving optical illusion of concentric yellow aluminum circles.